 The views of the Dead Sea are spectacular from Jordan, making it one of the best places to visit in the country.

-Thankfully, many hotels and resorts offer day passes that include showers, muds, and use of their amenities without paying the full price to stay there.
+Thankfully, many hotels and resorts offer day passes that include showers, mud, and use of their amenities – without paying the full price to stay there!

-I highly recommend paying for a day pass at one of the hotels, as not being able to shower in fresh water after sounds awful.
-Your skin will be covered in dry salt, plus you can use their amenities!
+I highly recommend paying for a day pass at one of the hotels, as being unable to shower in fresh water afterward will be awful.
+Your skin will be covered in dry salt – it is not a comfortable feeling!

-We visited the Dead Sea via the Holiday Inn Resort while traveling Jordan with Traverse Journeys, which was a fantastic experience.
+We visited the Dead Sea using the facilities at the Holiday Inn Resort while traveling in Jordan with Traverse Journeys.

 tourists putting on mud at the holiday inn